jcraane/viewpercapability/README.md

 is handled by the MovieTableMediator which updates the MovieDetails view.

 When the tablet view starts for the first time, by default shows the details of the first movie in the list.

+## Application state

+Which component is responsbile for managing application state?
+This can be done in a variaty of ways.
+The pattern I prefer at the moment is to let top-level components manage state and pass this through to their child components.
+ReactJs also uses this principle.
+This has a couple of advantages:

+- It is clear where in the application state is managed.
+Only top-level components.
+- Child components are more re-usable because they do not have to concern about handling state.

+### How do other components react to changes in child/parent components?

+TODO